utopia-php/docs/src/data/concepts/http/lifecycle.md

 ## Additional Information

 The lifecycle provides clear separation of concerns, allowing you to implement cross-cutting functionality at the appropriate stage.
-Init hooks run before route processing, shutdown hooks run after response generation, and error hooks handle exceptions throughout the process.
+Init hooks run before route processing, shutdown hooks run after response generation, and error hooks handle exceptions throughout the process.1x